m2cord/cinnabarlab/README.md

 Follow the instructions to get mkcert: https://github.com/FiloSottile/mkcert

-If it's the firt install of mkcert, run
+If it's the first install of mkcert, run

 `mkcert -install`